Lawrence S. Bloomberg Faculty of Nursing

 • Learn from the experience and acquired wisdom of a committed supporter

-Student Mentee Roles & Responsibilities
+Student Mentee Roles and Responsibilities

 • You should come to the relationship prepared.
 Successful mentorship experiences happen when students have questions in mind or activities to suggest when meeting their mentors.